Vegan Spinach Artichoke Dip

 • The recipe calls for 1/2 cup of cashews, but those can be replaced with beans.
 You might even want to do a combination of both to reduce the calories slightly but still have the creamy cashew flavor.

-• In a blender or food processor, add all 8 of the first ingredients: cashews (or white beans), plant milk, mayo, lemon juice, garlic, salt, pepper, and ground mustard.
+• Add all 8 of the first ingredients: beans (or raw cashews), almond milk, a half-cup of the mayo, lemon juice, garlic, salt, pepper, and ground mustard.
 Blend until very smooth.

-• Make sure that your frozen spinach is completely thawed and drain the excess water from it.
-What I like to do is place the defrosted spinach on some paper towels and roll it up.
-Then, squeeze it over the sink.
+• At this point, you will need to make sure that your frozen spinach is completely thawed and drain the excess water from it.
+What I like to do is place the defrosted spinach on some paper towels, roll it up, and squeeze it over the sink.

-• Pour into a bowl and add the defrosted and drained spinach.
+• Pour the mixture from your blender into a bowl and add the defrosted and drained spinach.
 Stir until incorporated well.
 This will take a couple of minutes to thoroughly distribute the spinach.

 • Serve with oil-free Mary’s Gone Crackers, chips, carrots, celery, or any other veggies of your choice.
 It's also fabulous in a sourdough bread bowl where you can use the bread chunks as dippers.